South Korea fines Google $32 million for blocking games on competing platforms - ExBulletin

 South Korea fines Google $32 million for blocking games on competing platforms

-SEOUL (Reuters) – South Korea’s antitrust regulator has fined Alphabet’s (GOOGL.O)’s Google 42.1 billion won ($31.88 million) for blocking the release of a mobile video game on a competitor’s platform. fined.
+SEOUL (Reuters) – South Korea’s antitrust regulator has fined Alphabet Inc’s Google 42.1 billion won ($31.88 million) for blocking the release of a mobile video game on a competitor’s platform.

 Google said it would consider a final decision by the KFTC to evaluate its next course of action.